About

 Kids mix and freeze dog-safe ingredients (such as yogurt, pumpkin, or wet food) into homemade pup-sicles.
 This simple project allows children to get creative in the kitchen using dog-friendly ingredients to whip up delicious snacks.
 A perfect summer activity.

-Get hands-on in the kitchen as kids stuff puzzle toys with tasty fillings.
+Get hands-on in the kitchen as kids stuff puzzle toys like Kongs with tasty fillings.
 This fun project keeps dogs entertained while teaching children valuable skills as they measure, mix, and assemble the toys.

 Who says bobbing for apples is just for humans?
 Dogs get a splashy game while kids learn which toys sink or float.
 A refreshing activity to stay cool in the summer, and it’s great if you have a water loving dog.